-- (1) address a serious and immediate threat to the public health, safety, or welfare; - (2) comply with a court order or a requirement in federal law in a manner that does not allow for compliance with sections 14.14 to 14.28; - (3) incorporate specific changes set forth in applicable statutes when no interpretation of law is required; or - (4) make changes that do not alter the sense, meaning, or effect of a rule, the agency may adopt, amend, or repeal the rule after satisfying the requirements of subdivision 2 and section 14.386, paragraph (a), clauses (1) to (4).
+(1) address a serious and immediate threat to the public health, safety, or welfare;

+(2) comply with a court order or a requirement in federal law in a manner that does not allow for compliance with sections 14.14 to 14.28;

+(3) incorporate specific changes set forth in applicable statutes when no interpretation of law is required; or the agency may adopt, amend, or repeal the rule after satisfying the requirements of subdivision 2 and section 14.386, paragraph (a), clauses (1) to (4).
 The agency shall incorporate its findings and a brief statement of its supporting reasons in its order adopting, amending, or repealing the rule.